redhat-developer/vscode-openshift-tools/doc/development.md

 This is most likely related to run extension tests after installing extension from .vsix file.
 On Windows the fix is to clean up `%USER_PROFILE%\AppData\Roaming\Code\CachedData` folder.

+## Local cluster started with minishift v1.29.0+ has no access to images from registry.redhat.io

+Before applying `xpaas` add-on run apply `redhat-registry-login` with this command

+`minishift addon apply redhat-registry-login --env-var REGISTRY_USERNAME=username --env-var REGISTRY_PASSWORD=password`

+where `username` and `password` are your credentials to access registry.redhat.io.
+Then apply `xpaas` with the command below

+`minishift addon apply xpaas`